Pulover/PuloversMacroCreator/Documentation/Settings.md

 Format is the same used for non-expression assignments in AutoHotkey or the one found in standard INI files.

-They can also be included exported scripts by checking *Global Variables* option in the [Export Window](p5-Export.html).
+They can also be included in exported scripts by checking *Global Variables* option in the [Export Window](p5-Export.html).

-You can separate your variables in groups using INI format Sections and use the button in the Export Window to select which Variables or Sections will be exported.
+You can separate your variables in groups using INI format Sections with title enclosed in brocks.
+Use the button in the Export Window to select which Variables or Sections will be exported.

 Example of *User Global Variables* list: